 - Make sure you have saved on your radio dials our local radio stations are and that you can listen to them even if the power is out.

-The Fire department and CAL FIRE and TSRA staff are all doing what they can do to be prepared.
-PG&E is setting up a “Community Resource Center ” (CRC) at Ohlson Ranch to help people do things like charge their phones if we lose power.
+When there is a PSPS PG&E you will find a “Community Resource Center ” (CRC) set up to help people do things like charging their phones if we lose power.
 And yes, COVID precautions fully in effect there.
 TSRA folks might not need that help, but Annapolis and Stewarts Point are expected to be without power.

 The strongest wind gusts are expected over the highest peaks and ridges, but these winds are expected to mix down into the valleys and reach the coastline.

 Dry conditions make for easier fire starts and potential for the rapid spread of fire.

 A Red Flag Warning means that critical fire weather conditions are either occurring now or will shortly.
 A combination of strong winds, low relative humidity, and warm temperatures can contribute to extreme fire behavior.

 Please don’t create outdoor sparks or fires due to potentially strong winds and dry fuel

 Currently, Sonoma and Mendocino Counties’ COVID-19 status is listed as “widespread.”
 This means many non-essential indoor business operations are closed.
 For a list of those businesses see: Find the status of activities in your county